Finite groups with geodetic Cayley graphs: Bounds on the size of generating sets

-Multiple balls of radius two can be placed on each central geodesic if its length permits that.
+Multiple disjoint balls of radius two can be placed along each central geodesic if its length permits.
 However, we will only give an explicit bound for the simplest case, placing a single such ball in the middle of each central geodesic.